-Manatees are herbivores that eat submerged and floating aquatic plants such as seagrass and other natural underwater vegetation.
+Manatees are herbivores.
+They eat submerged and floating aquatic plants such as seagrass and other natural underwater vegetation.

 “Manatees can eat 10–15% of their body weight in vegetation daily.
 A 1,000-pound (453-kilogram) manatee, for example, would probably eat between 100–150 pounds (45-68 kilograms) of food a day.”

-Alligators generally hang out in marshes whereas manatees hang out in more clear waters where they can swim freely.
+Alligators generally hang out in marshes.
+Whereas manatees tend to hang out in clear waters where they can swim freely.

 So, to answer the question, ‘are alligators a threat to Manatees?”, the short answer is very rarely do alligators attack or interact with manatees.

 Best time of the year to see Manatees in Florida

 While you can spot the Sea Cows year round, the months of November through April are the best time to see manatees in Florida.